EXODUS

 2:10 When the child grew older, she took him to Pharaoh's daughter and he became her son.
 She named him Moses, saying, "I drew him out of the water."

 Back to a familiar Bible story!
-I knew that Moses was put in the water when he was a baby, but forgot that the Pharaoh's daughter has Moses natural mother raise him for years before returning him to Pharaoh's daughter again!
+I knew that Moses was put in the water when he was a baby, but forgot that the Pharaoh's daughter had Moses natural mother raise him for years before returning him to Pharaoh's daughter again!

 Certainly God had chosen Moses for a special purpose even as a baby, by God's protection of Moses in the river, etc. (DRM 10/18/87)